 Federal Inmate Convicted of Attempting to Provide Material Support to ISIS

 Mohamed Ibrahim Ahmed, an Ethiopian national born in Eretria, was found guilty by a jury of attempting to provide material support to a designated foreign terrorist organization (ISIS) and making a false statement to the FBI, following a seven-day trial before U.S. District Judge Marcia A. Crone.
-The jury acquitted the defendant of two other charges and did not reach a verdict on another.

 “This defendant is a repeat offender.
 While in prison on terrorism charges, Ahmed continued to recruit fellow inmates to join ISIS to train them and to help them plan future attacks,” said Assistant Attorney General for National Security John C. Demers.
 “As long as terrorists keep offending, the Department will continue to bring them to justice.
 We have done so in this case.”